8 Super Anti-Aging Plant-Based Foods

 - Sunflower Seeds

-Not only are they jam-packed with vital nutrients, minerals and protein, they are also a great source of healthy fats that help ward off heart disease and diabetes, which become more prevalent as we age.
+Not only are these jam-packed with vital nutrients, minerals and protein, they are also a great source of good fats that help ward off heart disease and diabetes, which can creep up as you age.

-Raw nuts and seeds, especially Almonds, Pumpkin Seeds and Sunflower Seeds, are a great source of vitamin E, which helps to repair skin tissue, retain skin moisture, and protect your skin from damaging UV rays.
+They're also a wonderful source of vitamin E, which helps to repair skin tissue, retain skin moisture and protect your skin from damaging UV rays.

-Walnuts have anti-inflammatory omega-3 fatty acids that support healthy skin cell membranes, protect against harmful UV rays and helps to maintain glow by preserving your skin's natural oil barrier.
+Walnuts are particularly rich in anti-inflammatory omega-3 fatty acids, that support healthy skin cell membranes, protect against harmful UV rays and help to maintain glow by preserving your skin's natural oil barrier.

 Avocados are one of mother nature's most perfect foods.

-Avocados also contain specific sugars and antioxidants, which are know to build collagen in the skin, helping to smooth out wrinkles, heal scars and reduce age spots.
+Avocados also contain specific sugars and antioxidants, which are known to build collagen in the skin, helping to smooth out wrinkles, heal scars and reduce age spots.

-Whatever you do, if you want to support anti ageing, be sure to eat Avocados at least 2-3 times per week.
+Whatever you do, if you want to support anti ageing, be sure to eat at least 2-3 ripe avocados every week.

 6. Leafy Greens

-Leafy greens are an amazing source of calcium, as well as other key nutrients, that support bone health as we age.
+Leafy greens are an amazing source of calcium, as well as other key nutrients, that support bone health as you age.

-Not only do foods rich in calcium help us to avoid diseases like Arthritis and Osteoporosis, but also to maintain strong healthy teeth, hair, nails and skin.
+Not only do foods rich in calcium help you to avoid diseases like arthritis and osteoporosis, they also help to support strong healthy teeth, hair, nails and skin.